rajeshv23/twydev.github.io/_posts/2019-07-24-clean-architecture.md

 {% include figure image_path="/assets/images/screenshots/layered-dependency-inversion.png" alt="" caption="Inversion of Control + Dependency Inversion in Modern Architecture" %}

 Abstraction should not depend on details.
 Details should depend on abstraction.
 Hence dependency of Persistence and Infrastructure layer is inverted.
-However, flow of control is passed through the layers, down to the Persistence and Infrastucture layer, following Inversions of Control pattern.
+However, flow of control is passed through the layers, down to the Persistence and Infrastructure layer, following Inversions of Control pattern.

 We can achieve this by using Interfaces to abstract away the actual implementation of each layers / services (Dependency Injection pattern).